alpineclubcan/facility-mailer/README.md

 # facility-mailer
-Mails communications to facility users after their stay date has finished.
+Mails communications to facility users before or after their stay.

 ## Setup